AdminAbhi/ML-all-in-one-basics/Project-ML-with-Python/Readme.md

-# Battle of best classifier
+## Battle of best classifier ( Loan pay-off Classifier​ — ​ ML Model )
 ### Introduction
 This project is about finding the best classifier which can predict whether a loan case will be paid off or not.
 With a historical dataset from previous loan applications, we will clean the data, and apply different classification algorithm on the data.